Insure4Sport Logo

 Over the course of the next decade, the average number of goals grew to 78, as the likes of Thierry Henry, Ruud van Nistelrooy, Cristiano Ronaldo and Didier Drogba took the Premier League by storm.

 Since 2010, we’ve seen a complete step change in English football when it comes to goals scored.
-Over the last 10 years, a team which has won the Premier League has scored a whopping 89 goals on average.
-This is undoubtedly down to the attacking philosophies of such coaches as Pep Guardiola, Carlo Ancelotti and Manuel Pellegrini.
+During that decade, Premier League winning teams scored 89 goals on average, with this increasing to a whopping 93 goals since 2020.

 What do these stats tell us?